Knowledge Huddle January 2021!

 Burnout can happen for participants keeping up with us after the 5 months program

 We can have a bigger reach than before!
 For our 2020 program, we had to turn away a thousand applicants for our program and it pains us that we are unable to help bring their efforts to a new level.
 With our upcoming platform, we can hopefully replicate our efforts with the help of technology.
+We wanted to do more and create better sustainability opportunities for everyone taking on social entrepreneurship and creating impact.

 Things we are focusing on for our platform targeting founders and talent:

-We want to make impact players fund-ready
+We want to make impact players fund-ready to create a sustainable society with other impact players such as social enterprises

 The platform lets them better identify the problems by collaborating with students doing research about the sustainability space